TLT-STUDIOS/vue.js-testing/README.md

 # vue-testing
-a repository for testing with vue and github pages
+A repository for testing with Vue.js and github pages